 St. Andrew Square

 The first part of New Town to be built in 1772, St. Andrew Square quickly became the most coveted place to live in the city.
-The Melville Monument stands in the center of the square, which is ringed by mansions (many of which are now repurposed as banks, hotels and other commercial buildings).
+The Melville Monument stands in the center of the square, which is ringed by mansions.
+Many of which are now repurposed as banks, hotels and other commercial buildings.

 Scottish National Portrait Gallery

 Standing one block north of St. Andrew Square is a grand, red Gothic Revival building that houses the National Portrait Gallery of Scotland.
-Inside the museum is a collection of portraits featuring Scotland’s most famous and important figures.
+Inside is a collection of portraits featuring Scotland’s most famous and important figures.

 That said, a highlight of the museum is the lavish Grand Hall at the entry.
 Make time during your three days in Edinburgh, Scotland to at least step inside and view the entryway.